Career Opportunity: Postdoctoral Fellow (Simpson Lab)

 Publications accounted for have at least one UW Derm affiliated author at the time of publication.
 Many publications have multiple UW Derm co-authors as well as co-author collaborators from within the UW Medicine system, the dermatology community in Seattle and across the nation.
 Of the articles published between 2015-2020, almost 40% were published in “high-impact” journals in dermatology, journals that are highly cited by fellow researchers in the field.

-Individual articles are also widely accepted and referenced by fellow researchers, with all articles published from the Division having been cited by over 46,000 other articles.
+Individual articles are also widely accepted and referenced by fellow researchers, with all articles published from the Department having been cited by over 46,000 other articles.

 Active Research Projects

-The Dermatology Division currently has 16 active industry, NIH and foundation funded research projects and clinical trials, and faculty and trainees are currently pursuing independent research and scholarly work on over 100 projects and topics.
+The Department of Dermatology currently has 16 active industry, NIH and foundation funded research projects and clinical trials, and faculty and trainees are currently pursuing independent research and scholarly work on over 100 projects and topics.
 Projects focus in a number of areas related to dermatology, with some specifically including:

 • Quality improvement projects including education and process improvements in dermatology (including teledermatology, interpreter services, volunteerism, mentorship and professional stewardship);